 Students who have received transfer credit that substitutes for English F211X or F213X with a grade of C or better and who meet the ACT or SAT test score requirement may also receive credit for English F111X.

-To receive this credit, students must submit the Application for English F111X Credit form to the Office of Admissions and the Registrar.
-The form is available at the Office of Admissions and the Registrar or the UAF English Department.
+To receive this credit, students must submit the Application for English F111X Credit form to the Office of Admissions.
+The form is available at the Office of Admissions or the UAF English Department.

 - Alaska Native Language

 After completing a course in which the student was placed (above 101) and earning a B grade or higher, the student may ask to receive credit for the two immediately preceding prerequisite courses, if any.
 However, credit cannot be awarded for such courses if university credit has already been granted.
 Credit will not be awarded for special topics courses, individual study courses, literature or culture courses, conversation courses, or any course taught in English.

 Students with appropriate background experience may complete certain components of the UAF core curriculum via competency testing.
 Credit by exam is not available.

 The Library Competency Exam, administered by UAF Testing Services, is offered to fulfill the core curriculum requirement for LS F101X and LS F100X.
 The LCE, offered daily in Testing Services for $25, is designed to test or verify a student's knowledge of standard library functions, services and organization.
 While no credit is awarded for passing this exam, a score of at least 85 percent will fulfill the core curriculum requirement for LS F101X and LS F100X.
 Please contact Testing Services at 907-474-5278, firstname.lastname@example.org or 211 Gruening Building for more information.